YouTube Monetization in 2023: 7 Best Ways to Earn from Videos

 How to Get Monetized on YouTube

-The most common way to monetize videos is through the YouTube Partner Program (YPP).
-Reaching partner status is an upgrade for your channel, as it allows you to place advertisements on your videos and make money every time you upload content.
+The most common way to monetize your videos is by enrolling in the YouTube Partner Program (YPP), which provides access to varied revenue streams including ads, fan funding, and sponsorships.
+Reaching partner status is an upgrade for your channel, as it helps you monetize your community, and, if you reach certain milestones, make money from video advertisements.

 YouTube Mobile Analytics Screenshot with Monetiaztion and Revenue